JasonHaley/develop-rag-app-sk-ef-azure-sql-db/part2-1.md

 1. In the **PdfChatApp** project folder, create a new folder named **Retrievers** and add a file named **DbRetriever.cs** to it.

-This will hold our logic to search the database.
+This will hold the logic to do a similarity search in the database.

 2. Paste the following code into the **DbRetriever.cs** file you just created: